rubyreferences/rubyref/builtin/core/method-proc.md

 * In lambdas, `return` and `break` means exit from this lambda;
 * In non-lambda procs, `return` means exit from embracing method (and will throw `LocalJumpError` if invoked outside the method);

-* In non-lambda procs, `break` means exit from the method which the block given for. (and will throw `LocalJumpError` if invoked after the method returns);
+* In non-lambda procs, `break` means exit from the method which the block is given for. (and will throw `LocalJumpError` if invoked after the method returns);

 * In lambdas, arguments are treated in the same way as in methods: strict, with `ArgumentError` for mismatching argument number, and no additional argument processing;